USS Maine (1890): Raising and final sinking

 For several years, the Maine was left where she sank in Havana harbor, but it was evident she would have to be removed sometime.
 It took up valuable space in the harbor, and the buildup of silt around her hull threatened to create a shoal.
 In addition, various patriotic groups wanted mementos of the ship.
 On 9 May 1910, Congress authorized funds for the removal of the Maine, the proper interment in Arlington National Cemetery of the estimated 70 bodies still inside, and the removal and transport of the main mast to Arlington.
 Congress did not demand a new investigation into the sinking at that time.

 The Army Corps of Engineers built a cofferdam around the Maine and pumped water out from inside it.
-By 30 June 1911, the Maine's main deck was exposed.
-The ship forward of frame 41 was entirely destroyed; a twisted mass of steel out of line with the rest of the hull, all that was left of the bow, bore no resemblance to a ship.
-The rest of the wreck was badly corroded.
-Army engineers dismantled the damaged superstructure and decks, which were then dumped at sea.
-About halfway between bow and stern, they built a concrete and wooden bulkhead to seal the after-section, then cut away what was left of the forward portion.
+By 30 June 1911, the Maine's main deck was exposed, revealing just how damaged the ship was: Forward of frame 41 was completely destroyed, leaving only a twisted mass of steel that bore no resemblance to a bow, and the rest of the wreck was severely corroded.
+When the water was fully drained, army engineers used oxyacetylene torches to cut away the damaged superstructure and decks.
+Then, midway through the wreck, they cut away what was left of the forward portion of the ship and built a concrete and wooden bulkhead to seal the after-section.
 Holes were cut in the bottom of the after-section, through which jets of water were pumped, to break the mud seal holding the ship, then plugged, with flood cocks, which would later be used for sinking the ship.
 The Maine had been outfitted with Worthington steam pumps.
 After lying on the bottom of Havana harbor for fourteen years these pumps were found to be still operational; they were subsequently cleaned and used by the Army Corps of Engineers to aid them in their work on the wreck.